tweag/sparkle/spark/posts/hello-sparkle.md

 input file to be loaded into two partitions.
 This yields a dataset (`logData`) whose entries are lines from the original file.
 We then construct two datasets out of `logData`, one with all the lines containing an "a" and the other with all the lines containing a "b".
-Finally, we count the number of elements in each and print those numbers to stdout.
+Finally, we count the lines in each dataset and print that.

-From this very high-level description, reminiscent of how we are used to writing programs in Haskell, Spark will schedule partition-level tasks to be performed on your computer or accross an entire cluster, depending on how you run the application.
+From this very high-level description, Spark will schedule partition-level tasks to be performed on your computer or accross an entire cluster, depending on how you run the application.
 If any of those tasks fail (e.g if a node gets disconnected from the cluster), Spark will automatically reschedule this task on another node, which means distributed applications written with Spark are fault-tolerant out of the box.

-In addition to common operations like `map`, `filter` or `fold` among others, Spark also provides modules for large-scale graph processing, stream processing, machine learning and dataframes, all based on this Resilient Distributed Dataset (_RDD_) abstraction.
+Spark goes far beyond your basic `map`, `filter` or `fold`: Spark also provides modules for large-scale graph processing, stream processing, machine learning and dataframes, all based on this Resilient Distributed Dataset (_RDD_) abstraction.

 But how is any of this Haskell's concern?